 "Looks like you saw them off, Noad B-L."

-Stooping to feel the pulse of Threm Banu, Barlayn Lamiroth remarked: "Yes, this time, they've left me this bit of floor.
-It might have gone the other way, but I sensed it would not."
+Stooping to feel the pulse of Threm Banu, Barlayn Lamiroth remarked: "Yes, this time."

-Meanwhile a brief investigation satisfied the Noad that his marksmanship had not erred.
+A brief investigation satisfied him that his marksmanship had not erred.
 The bolt had stunned - grazing the target's head.

 "What have we here?" demanded another officer, Kveff Zairun.
 "A live rebel?"